hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 python3
 ```

-Add the path to jar file using Spark configuration command at runtime:
+At the Python runtime, add the path of the jar file using Spark configuration command:
 ```py
 # python
 from pyspark import SparkConf, SparkContext